8 Interactive Brokers SQL Interview Questions (Updated 2025)

 An inner join only includes rows from both tables that satisfy the join condition, whereas a full outer join includes all rows from both tables, regardless of whether they match the join condition or not.

-An retrieves rows from both tables where there is a match in the shared key or keys.
-For example, an INNER JOIN between the table and the table could be performed using the keyword column as the shared key.
-This would retrieve only the rows where the keyword in the table matches the keyword in the table.
+An INNER JOIN retrieves rows from both tables where there is a match in the shared key or keys.
+For example, an INNER JOIN between the Advertising_Campaigns table and the Sales table could be performed using the keyword column as the shared key.
+This would retrieve only the rows where the keyword in the Advertising_Campaigns table matches the keyword in the Sales table.

-A retrieves all rows from both tables, regardless of whether there is a match in the shared key or keys.
-If there is no match, values will be returned for the columns of the non-matching table.
+A FULL OUTER JOIN retrieves all rows from both tables, regardless of whether there is a match in the shared key or keys.
+If there is no match, NULL values will be returned for the columns of the non-matching table.

 SQL Question 8: Finding Account Holders Residing in California